-Rohanna is a Graduate Teaching Assistant (GTA) within the School of Psychology and Computer Science.
+Rohanna is a Graduate Teaching Assistant (GTA).
 Alongside her teaching responsibilities, she is completing a Ph.D. in Developmental Cognitive Neuroscience under the supervision of Dr Georgia Chronaki and Professor Simon Liversedge.

 In her current role as a GTA, Rohanna supports the teaching of a range of undergraduate and postgraduate Psychology modules within the school.
 These include PS1010 Research Methods and Statistics, PS2010 Psychological Research Methods, PS1020 Introduction to Developmental and Social Psychology, PS1030 Introduction to Psychobiology and Cognition and PS3020 Neuropsychological Disorders.
 She contributes to facilitating workshops and seminars, providing one to one support to students, and marking assessments.